hassan-alnasser/Dog_Breed_Identification_App/README.md

 ## 1. Project Overview

 Welcome to the Convolutional Neural Networks (CNN) project in the Data Scientist Nanodegree!
 In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, our algorithm will identify the dog breed.

-If supplied an image of a human, the code will identify the resembling dog breed.
+The classification algorithm accepts a file path to an image and first determines whether the image contains a human, dog, or neither.
+Then,

+    if a dog is detected in the image, return the predicted breed. if a human is detected in the image, return the resembling dog breed. if neither is detected in the image, provide output that indicates an error.

 **_Screenshot 1_**